 Winnie Yamashita Rolindrawan received her Bachelor of Laws in economic law from the University of Indonesia in 2002.
 In 2007, she earned her Master of Science from the Faculty of Social and Political Science at the same university, majoring in communications management.
-In 2016, Winnie received her Master of Laws (LL.M.) from the University of California, Berkeley (Boalt Hall) School of Law, where she also earned a Business Law Certificate from the Berkeley Center for Law, Business and Economy.
+In 2016, Winnie received her Master of Laws (LL.M.) from the University of California, Berkeley, School of Law, where she also earned a Business Law Certificate from the Berkeley Center for Law and Business.

-In 2006, Winnie was appointed an associate procurement expert for an Asian Development Bank-Ministry of National Development Planning (Bappenas) project, where she developed and drafted model national procurement documents.
+Winnie was also an associate procurement expert for an Asian Development Bank-Indonesian Ministry of National Development Planning (Bappenas) project, where she developed and drafted model national procurement documents.

-Winnie is a licensed attorney and is a member of the Indonesian Advocates Association (Peradi).
-She participated in the 2014 Academy of American and International Law sponsored by the Southwestern Institute for International and Comparative Law in Dallas, Texas.
+Winnie is a licensed attorney and a member of the Indonesian Advocates Association (Peradi).
+She participated in the 2014 Academy of American and International Law, sponsored by the Southwestern Institute for International and Comparative Law in Dallas, Texas.

 Having spent her childhood in Hamburg, Germany, she speaks German in addition to English and her native Indonesian.